Barun Sobti & Sharad Malhotra Approached For Kasautii Zindagi Kay Reboot!

 Barun Sobti

 Barun Sobti was last seen on Gul Khan's show, Iss Pyaar Ko Kya Naam Doon 3.
-He will also be seen on Ekta Kapoor's web series, Dysfunctional Family, which also stars Bollywood actor Kay Kay Menon.
+He will also be seen on Ekta Kapoor's web series, Dysfunctional Family, which also stars the Bollywood actor Kay Kay Menon.

 Sharad Malhotra

 On the other hand, Sharad is currently seen in Kasam Tere Pyaar Ki.
 There are reports that the show might go off air on soon!
-Since both are seen on Ekta's show, there is equal chance for both the actors!
+Since both are seen on Ekta's shows, there is equal chance for both the actors!
 Well, let's see who will bag Anurag's role!

 Kasautii Zindagi Kay Is Special For Ekta!